MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 ## Experiments

 Studies where the researchers assign treatments to cases are called **experiments**.
-When this assignment includes randomization, e.g. using a coin flip to decide which treatment a patient receives, it is called a **randomized experiment**.
+When this assignment includes randomization, e.g., using a coin flip to decide which treatment a patient receives, it is called a **randomized experiment**.
 Randomized experiments are fundamentally important when trying to show a causal connection between two variables.